The Spotlight Campaign: Great Leadership

 In June we celebrated wisdom.
 Those that exhibit bold thinking, desire, and powerful decision making.
 Individuals making great strides in liberating their lives and the lives of others through wisdom.

 July: This month we are spotlighting great leadership.
 We are looking for those that exhibit a good sense of vision, those that inspire others, stand out of the way when needed, and have good values.
 The power of a great leader, of great leadership in business, schools, foundations, homes, sports, et cetera, is diverse.
 Leadership is demonstrated economically, through organization, communication, attitude, and more.

 Personal leadership requires us to shape our own lives, to have good emotional health, good thinking skills, and to master certain skills in all fields of life--personally, in relationships, career, spiritual, and more.
 We may all be able to point to examples of these skills in our own lives and the lives of those we know or have read about.
 Skill is essential to leadership.
 Often life requires us to pause, reflect, and then to act.
 To respond in a thoughtful way.
 Not merely to react.
 This habit requires mindfulness, good values, practice, and the ability to imagine the possibilities.
 A good leader imagines the infinite possibilities, wants, desires, legacy, safety, and health of others.
 These decision points require consideration of what is at stake in events and options.

 Great leaders are those that learn, encourage learning and growth, and use their brains.
 This means using their skills, talents, and gifts to create a better life and lifestyle for themselves and others.
 Patience and joy are also good attributes of leaders.
 The patience and enjoyment that comes in watching themselves and others develop and grow.
-The mindfulness to make wise, healthy choices, and the desire to be proactive.
+The mindfulness to make wise, healthy decisions, and the desire to be proactive.